Date Seals and the Japanese Calendar

 Tuttle, Rutland, 1987

-This invaluable reference work is now unfortunately out of print, and completely unavailable on the used book market, which is why the information is being made available online here.
+This invaluable reference work was unfortunately for a long time out of print, and unavailable on the used book market, which is why the information was made available online here.

 Back to JNC's home page